jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

 * The 2 cases where the :ref:`function<functions>` returns :ref:`True<test_what_is_true>` are when ``p`` is :ref:`False<test_what_is_false>`, I add a new `if statement`_ with an else_ clause

   .. code-block:: python
+    :lineno-start: 33
+    :emphasize-lines: 2-5

     def negate_first(p, q):
         if p == False:
             return True
+        else:
+            return False
         if p == False and q == False:
             return True
         if p == False and q == True:
             return True
         return False

-  the test is still green.
-I remove the other `if statements`_ then use bool_ with not_
+  the test is still green

+* I remove the other `if statements`_ then use bool_ with not_

   .. code-block:: python
+    :lineno-start: 33
+    :emphasize-lines: 2-3

     def negate_first(p, q):
         if not bool(p):